-In the US you can find people representing all the nations of the world.
+In the US, you can find people representing all the world’s nations.
 Therefore, it is common to hear people speaking different dialects of English or Spanish.
 Some may even speak another foreign language as their first language.
-To understand these folks better and be certain messages are transcribed properly, it is important to reconfirm words using the phonetic alphabet.
+To understand these folks better and to ensure messages are transcribed properly, it is important to reconfirm words using the phonetic alphabet.

 Though the English alphabet only has 26 letters, several of those letters sound alike.
 People often confuse F or C with S, J with G, and M with N. You’ve probably done this yourself a few times.
 Many other letter and sound pairings can easily confuse or mislead a listener.
 A phonetic alphabet removes that confusion so accurate information can be entered.

 Many people use foreign-language words such as “schadenfreude” (German) and “Rendez-Vous” (French) while speaking to live receptionists in English.
 The quick cross-over in language will often throw off a listener that may not be familiar with or even aware of certain foreign language words.
-Callers may also use scientific terms, technical terms, and the names of medications which usually sound like words most of us struggle to pronounce.
-All of these need to be reconfirmed via the spelling alphabet to root out human error.
+Callers may also use scientific terms, technical terms, and the names of medications, which usually sound like words most of us struggle to pronounce.
+These need to be reconfirmed via the spelling alphabet to root out human error.

-Many words sound alike giving rise to confusion
+6. Many words sound alike, giving rise to confusion

 Homonyms are words that are spelled and pronounced the same way.
 These may cause some confusion during telephone calls.
 Especially when the person taking down the caller’s information has to do so quickly.

 Homophones are words that are pronounced alike but are spelled differently.
-For example: new and knew, raise and rays, weather, and weather, etc.
+For example: new and new, raise and rays, weather, weather, etc.

-Oronyms are homophones consisting of multiple words and live receptionists frequently encounter them during calls.
-For example, vodka and Ford car, depend and deep end, euthanasia, and Youth in Asia, etc. Sometimes, people often mispronounce words resulting in pseudo-homonyms and pseudo-oronyms.
+Oronyms are homophones of multiple words, and live receptionists frequently encounter them during calls.
+For example, vodka and Ford car, depend and deep end, euthanasia, Youth in Asia, etc. Sometimes, people often mispronounce words resulting in pseudo-homonyms and pseudo-oronyms.
 All these should be reconfirmed via the phonetic alphabet.

 People often pronounce words differently or place stress on syllables in quirky ways.
-Often, callers have their unique accents based on their demographics, which can confuse the minds of listeners.
-For example, your relatives from New England are coming out to visit you on the west coast in California.
-After telling your Cali friends that your aunt is visiting you discover that has somehow turned into an “ant”.
+Often, callers have unique accents based on their demographics, which can confuse the minds of listeners.
+For example, your relatives from New England are visiting you on the west coast in California.
+After telling your Cali friends that your aunt is visiting, you discover that has somehow turned into an “ant.”
 Or at least you’d think she was magically transformed into an insect if you weren’t already familiar with the different dialects used from coast to coast in the United States.
-Even though your west coast pals sound like they’re calling your mother’s sister a bug they’re just dropping the “u” when pronouncing Auntie Emma’s (aka Antie Em’s) name upon introductions.
-In situations such as this one, it’s always advised to reconfirm using the phonetic alphabet over the phone.
+Even though your west coast pals sound like they’re calling your mother’s sister a bug, they’re just dropping the “u” when pronouncing Auntie Emma’s (aka Antie Em’s) name upon introductions.
+In situations this one, it’s always advised to reconfirm using the phonetic alphabet over the phone.

 How to Put the Phonetic Alphabet Into Action